gruhn/typescript-sudoku/README.md

 # TypeScript Sudoku

 This is an experiment to define a `Sudoku` type.
-The goal is that we can play sudoku in TypeScript while the type checker complains if we make a mistake.
+The goal is that we can play Sudoku in TypeScript while the type checker complains if we make a mistake.
-We are not implementing a sudoku solver.
+We are not implementing a Sudoku solver.
 This is purely an exercise in writing type definitions.
 The final result is in [sudoku_v2.ts](./sudoku_v2.ts).